toolleeo/cli-apps/README.md

 * [snallygaster](https://github.com/hannob/snallygaster) - Tool to scan for secret files on HTTP servers.
 * [Tsung](http://tsung.erlang-projects.org/) - A multi-protocol distributed load testing tool that can be used to stress HTTP, WebDAV, SOAP, PostgreSQL, MySQL, LDAP and Jabber/XMPP servers.
 * [urlhunter](https://github.com/utkusen/urlhunter) - Recon tool that allows searching on URLs that are exposed via shortener services.

+## <a name="todo-manager"></a>Todo managers

+* [dstask](https://github.com/naggie/dstask) - Single binary terminal-based TODO manager with git-based sync + markdown notes per task.
+* [grit](https://github.com/climech/grit) - A multitree-based personal task manager.
+* [iKog](https://sites.google.com/site/henspace/ikog/) - A fully-featured task manager incapsulated within a Python script (just carry around the script to retain all the TODOs).
+When the script is run, a Python shell is opened, where task-related commands can be entered (ADD, LIST, etc.); a pity that commands are uppercase, which requires the annoying use of the Shift key.
+* [TaskWarrior](https://taskwarrior.org/) - Todo manager with advanced features; dedicated synchronization server available; many plugins and related tools; healthy software project.
+* [todo.txt](http://todotxt.org/) - Minimalistic todo manager that uses a simple plain text file to keep track of items; implemented as a shell script.
+* [todolist](http://todolist.site/) - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
+GTD oriented.
+It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
+* [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interfacce for todo.txt.
+* [TuDu](https://code.meskio.net/tudu/) - A comand line interface to manage hierarchical todos.
+Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
+There are categories and priorities.
+* [Yokadi](https://yokadi.github.io/) - Project-based todo manager: every task must be specified with a mandatory project indication.
+Tasks are stored within a SQLlite DB.
+Written in Python.

 # <a name="resources"></a>Related resources